FlorianS4/Project-2-Memory-Game-JS/README.md

 - Select the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
 - Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
 - Type 'git clone' into the terminal and then paste the link you copied in step 3. and enter.
-- A clone will be created
+- A clone will be created.

 ## Credits
 ### Content